 - visiting your local doctor

-- calling DirectLine on 1800 888 236, which is a 24-hour telephone counselling, information and referral service for anyone affected by drugs in Victoria.
+- calling DirectLine on 1800 888 236.
+This is a 24-hour telephone counselling, information and referral service for anyone affected by drugs in Victoria.

-Taking the first step with alcohol or drug problems
+Taking the first step with alcohol or other drug problems

 Counselling – online and phone support

 Counselling is the most common kind of treatment for people with alcohol and other drug problems, and there are a number of different approaches that might be taken.